(votes: 4, rating: 4)

-Program Assistant at the Russian International Affairs Council
+Program Coordinator at the Russian International Affairs Council

 In and of itself, Ukraine’s aspiration to move towards Europe is a sign of its focus on development and reforms.
 There are, however, a number of paradoxes which cast a shadow over the short-term implementation of this project.